themitosan/grpp/README.md

 <sup><i>

-Some parts of this software derivates from TMS Engine
+Some parts of this software derivates from TMS Engine.

 </i></sup>